Make Your Own Living Trust

 What Is a Living Trust?

-A trust is an arrangement where an individual or corporation controls and manages another's assets to benefit other parties.
-There are several types of trusts that hold different types of assets for specific purposes.
+A trust is an arrangement where an individual or corporation controls and manages another's assets to benefit the named beneficiaries.
+The grantor (also called settlor or trustor) sets up the trusts and funds the trust.
+The trustee manages the trust assets according to the terms of the trust.
+Several types of trusts hold different types of assets for specific purposes.

-A living trust is an estate planning document that designates who receives your assets after your death.
-Other names for it include revocable living trust and inter-vivos trust.
+A living trust is an estate planning document that designates who receives your assets.
+It lets you control how your property is handled during your life and after death.
+It also helps avoid probate and transfers your property quickly and privately.
+Other names for a living trust include:

 Parties in a Living Trust

 There are several parties to a trust, some with overlapping roles.
-The one who drafts and funds the trust (you) is the grantor or trustor.
+The one who drafts and funds the trust (you) is the grantor.
 A trustee manages the trust assets.
-Trustors often act as trustees unless they decide to designate another individual or a trust company (some financial service companies, for example, have trust departments that serve as trustees for clients).
+Trustors often act as trustees unless they designate another individual or a trust company (some financial service companies, for example, have trust departments that serve as trustees for clients).

-You can also appoint co-trustees or co-grantors who own and manage the assets with you.
-If one co-trustee dies, the other one assumes full control of the trust.
+You can also appoint co-trustees or co-grantors.
+These individuals own and manage the assets with you.
+If one co-trustee dies, the remaining trustee assumes complete control of the trust.
 Co-trustees are usually the spouses of trustors.
-However, you can choose a live-in partner, close friend, or other family members.
+However, you can choose a live-in partner, close friend, or other family member.

 Living Trust Property